MicrosoftDocs/ATADocs/ATPDocs/atp-lateral-movement-alerts.md

 ## Suspected NTLM authentication tampering (external ID 2039)

-In June 2019, Microsoft published [Security Vulnerability CVE-2019-1040](https://portal.msrc.microsoft.com/security-guidance/advisory/CVE-2019-1040), announcing discovery of a new tampering vulnerability in Microsoft Windows, when a “man-in-the-middle” attack is able to successfully bypass NTLM MIC (Message Integrity Check) protection.
+In June 2019, Microsoft published [Security Vulnerability CVE-2019-1040](https://portal.msrc.microsoft.com/en-US/security-guidance/advisory/CVE-2019-1040), announcing discovery of a new tampering vulnerability in Microsoft Windows, when a “man-in-the-middle” attack is able to successfully bypass NTLM MIC (Message Integrity Check) protection.

 Malicious actors that successfully exploit this vulnerability have the ability to downgrade NTLM security features, and may successfully create authenticated sessions on behalf of other accounts.
 Unpatched Windows Servers are at risk from this vulnerability.

-In this detection, an Azure ATP security alert is triggered when NTLM authentication requests suspected of exploiting security vulnerability identified in [CVE-2019-1040](https://portal.msrc.microsoft.com/security-guidance/advisory/CVE-2019-1040) are made against a domain controller in the network.
+In this detection, an Azure ATP security alert is triggered when NTLM authentication requests suspected of exploiting security vulnerability identified in [CVE-2019-1040](https://portal.msrc.microsoft.com/en-US/security-guidance/advisory/CVE-2019-1040) are made against a domain controller in the network.

 **TP, B-TP, or FP?**

-1. Are the involved computers, including domain controllers, up-to-date and patched against [CVE-2019-1040](https://portal.msrc.microsoft.com/security-guidance/advisory/CVE-2019-1040)? o If the computers are up-to-date and patched, we expect the authentication to fail.
+1. Are the involved computers, including domain controllers, up-to-date and patched against [CVE-2019-1040](https://portal.msrc.microsoft.com/en-US/security-guidance/advisory/CVE-2019-1040)?
+  - If the computers are up-to-date and patched, we expect the authentication to fail.
 If the authentication ailed, **Close** the security alert as a failed attempt.

 **Understand the scope of the breach**